 Rule 17: Style Guides

-Style for citations and bibliographic references must follow the principles in one of the following style guides:
+Style for citations and bibliographic references must follow the principles in one of recent editions of the following style guides:

 - Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations